Best Automatic Chicken Coop Doors – Real-Life Testing (2025)

 Chicken Fans is reader-supported.
 When you buy through our links, we may earn a commission.
 Learn more about our privacy policy and disclaimer.

-Let’s start by addressing our top choices to buy in 2023.
-All doors in this list (and others) were tested on various chicken coops in real situations.
+Let’s start by addressing our top choices to buy in 2025.
+We have personally tested all the doors on this list (and others).
+They were tested on various chicken coops in real-life situations.

 Chicken Coop Door Reviews: Real-Life Testing